 Ever wished you had a genuine version of the Gita that you can read in a few minutes, and read it even daily?
-You might have come across texts that claim to summarize Gita for you in a nutshell.
+You might have come across texts that claim to summarize Gita for you in a few sentences or even one sentence!
 To put it straight- don’t go for them if you really want to know, learn, and practice what Lord Krishna taught His devotee, the great warrior Arjun, right in the middle of the battlefield of Kurukshetra, some 5000+ years ago.

 Knowing the need of today’s people, His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada, the founder and acharya of ISKCON, wrote the following short text, “The Gita in a Nutshell” many years before his world famous Bhagavad Gita As It Is was published.
 It’s a marvel of his realization of this timeless teaching and shows how eager he was to help the conditioned souls.
 We request you to read and share it with whoever and wherever you can.
 Thank you!

 by His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada

 TO EDUCATE THOSE PERSONS who are enamored by empirical arguments and who do not receive transcendental knowledge through any bona fide disciplic succession and who are thus going astray we have compiled the essential knowledge of the Bhagavad-gita in a nutshell: